bbboll/ml_subtitle_align/README.md

 More specifically, [python_speech_features](https://github.com/jameslyons/python_speech_features) is used to extract [MFCC](https://de.wikipedia.org/wiki/Mel_Frequency_Cepstral_Coefficients) features with a 25ms analysis window and 10ms step between successive windows.

+Consequently, you can need to run `generate_metamap.py` which will generate necessary metadata.

+## Training
+Create a `training_config.json` and a `hardware_config.json` from the provided default examples.
+In this config file, you can specify which model to train (options are: "conv_lstm", "dense_conv", "deep_conv", "simple_conv") as well as which loss function (options are: "softmax", "sigmoid_cross_entropy", "reg_hit_top") and optimization settings to use.

+Each training run generates a directory in `ml_subtitle_align/training_data/` as its output.

+## Prediction
+You can either perform prediction for a single audio snippet

 ## License
 All python code in this repository is available under an MIT license.
-All files in `ml_subtitle_align/data/` are copies or derivatives of content owned by [TED](https://www.ted.com) and are hence [subject to additional restrictions](https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy).
+All files in `ml_subtitle_align/data/` and `ml_subtitle_align/snippet_demo/` are copies or derivatives of content owned by [TED](https://www.ted.com) and are hence [subject to additional restrictions](https://www.ted.com/about/our-organization/our-policies-terms/ted-talks-usage-policy).